Re-Exec Pattern: Why Go and clone() Don't Get Along¶

 Docker solves this same problem differently. containerd launches runc, which is written in Go but uses a trick with nsenter -- a small C program that runs before the Go runtime via the cgo and init() mechanism.
 It's more complex but lets everything happen in a single process.

-In Sheep we chose the simpler approach with re-exec, which works without cgo.
+In Sheep I chose the simpler approach with re-exec, which works without cgo.

 Try it yourself¶